 The safest CBD products will come with current, comprehensive certificates of analysis (COAs) from reputable third-party labs.
 You should be able to find them online easily, or the company should have no problem providing them upon request.

 Note that making a purchase shouldn’t be the only way you can get access to a product’s COA.

 Make a habit of reading the COA prior to making a purchase.
 This way, you can confirm details, like potency, the cannabinoid profile (or how much CBD and THC a product has), and if there’s any evidence of contaminants, like heavy metals, molds, or pesticide residue.

 Look for a company that’s upfront about where it sources hemp, the cultivation processes, ingredients, and product potency.
 You can also check a company’s reputation by looking for FDA

 Finally, take a look at customer reviews.
 If you see bad reviews, pay attention to the complaints shared.
 It could be a sign to steer clear of a particular brand.

-Some CBD sprays are designed to be used topically, while others are meant to be used orally.
-Be sure to read the manufacturer instructions before use.
+Some CBD sprays are designed to be used topically, while others are meant to be used orally or nasally.
+Be sure to read the manufacturer’s instructions before use.

-The package directions should also include a recommended dosage, and it’s always wise to start with the lowest dose, so you can gauge your body’s response.
+The package directions should also include a recommended dosage.
+It’s always wise to start with the lowest dose, so you can gauge your body’s response.